May 1, 2022

 Hi there! 👋

-I'm guessing that you have arrived here because your QuickBooks desktop app freezes when trying to export to Excel.
+We're guessing that you have arrived here because your QuickBooks freezes when exporting to Excel?

 Good news!
-You have come to the right place.
+You have come to the right place to learn what to do when QuickBooks freezes up.
 We have a tested solution for you.

 What if instead of dealing with export issues and a frozen QuickBooks account, you could automatically connect your QuickBooks reports to Excel and have them up to date at any point in time?